twse/random-stuff/Third-Party Notices.md

 To the maximum extent permitted by applicable law, Momotek and its suppliers disclaim all warranties, either express or implied, including, but not limited to, implied warranties of merchantability and fitness for a particular purpose, with regard to the Software and accompanying documentation.

 To the maximum extent permitted by applicable laws, in no event shall Momotek or its suppliers be liable for any damages whatsoever (including without limitation, damages for loss of business profits, business interruption, loss of information, or other pecuniary loss) arising out of the use of or inability to use this product, even if Momotek has been advised of the possibility of such damages.

+## For use of NEWLOOK
+Copyright (c) 1996 Alessandro Cantatore

+If you like this program, you are free to use, copy and modify it as you like.
+Under no circumstances the author is liable for any loss or damage.
+The use of the program implies acceptance of the conditions stated above.

 ## For use of PM File Compare
 Copyright © 1994 American Coders Ltd.<br />